You know the ones I’m talking about – cliché cringe fests filled with enough platitudes to choke a politician.

 But no matter how cringey they are, people are way more likely to watch a video on your company’s mission than they are to read about it.

 There are statistics to back this up, but at this point, it’s basically common sense – people prefer video.

 And as a result of video’s explosion in popularity, businesses are looking to make use of video production services in any way they can.

 Whether it’s for branding, recruiting, training or sheer virality, corporate video production provides numerous benefits for businesses.

-Including a video in your job ads or on your careers page can spark the interest of job seekers and make you stand out from other organizations.
+Including a video, in your job ads, or on your career page can spark the interest of job seekers and make you stand out from other organizations.

 In other words, people will remember more of what they see in a video or an image than they will from something they’ve read.